ker2x/DearDiary/Writerside/topics/pma.md

 Just saying.

-Anyway... i have a little bit of dilema here. is it my diary or does it become some kind of tutorial ?
+Anyway...
+I have a little bit of dilemma here. is it my diary or does it become some kind of tutorial ?
-If it was just me, i would have happily just ignored this annoying sub. it doesn't seems to matter that much.
+If it was just me, I would have happily just ignored this annoying sub. it doesn't seem to matter that much.
 I can always come back to it later, or not. does it even matter ?

-i really want to go check that dll instead.
+I really want to go check that dll instead.
 And drink coffee too.

 ---

 #### Lab01.dll

-- It import kernel32 (createProcess, sleep, createmutex, ...), msvcrt, and ws2_32. nice :]
+- It imports kernel32 (createProcess, sleep, createmutex, ...), msvcrt, and ws2_32. nice :]
 - Isn't it much more fun ? ws2 is winsock <3 internet stuff \o/ https://docs.microsoft.com/en-us/windows/win32/winsock/windows-sockets-start-page-2
-- it export the EntryPoint only, what least that's what IDA says, and hopper agrees.
+- it exports the EntryPoint only, what least that's what IDA says, and hopper agrees.
 - strings are : "hello", "sleep", "SADFHUHF", "172.26.152.13"

 A quick look at the main function tell me that :
-- It create a mutex named SADFHUHF
+- It creates a mutex named SADFHUHF
-- it open a socket, send "hello"
+- it opens a socket, send "hello"
 - wait to receive something
     - "sleep" : call _Sleep_
     - "exec" : call _CreateProcessA_
     - "q" : call _CloseHandle_ and exit
 - loop back to hello

-I don't think i need to do any intensive reverse engineering here. it's a 5mn job.
+I don't think I need to do any intensive reverse engineering here. it's a 5mn job.

 ---